sassoftware/viya-ark/playbooks/deployment-report/README.md

 ## Introduction
 This playbook gathers information about SAS Viya software and the hosts where it is deployed.
+Furthermore, it optionally compares the packages installed on the system with the most up to date versions to determine which hot fixes have not been applied.
 The data gathered is then written to disk as a YAML-formatted data file and a static web-page for easily viewing the data.

+Hot fix information in the report include:
+* The hot fixes not applied
+* The release date of each hotfix
+* Each package and version associated with the hotfix
+* The number and title of each SASNote associated with the hotfix

 Deployment attributes in the report include:
 * Operating system information and architecture